 Adjusting the air duct damper is generally not that difficult.
 However, you need to access the trunkline or where the vents branch off.
 This is most often in the basement, crawlspace, or attic.
 So, the most difficult step of the process is accessing the trunkline.
 Once you access the trunkline, you will find the damper lever, which is attached directly to the duct.

 To adjust the damper lever, you will need to turn it to the left or right.
 If you want to close the damper, you will need to turn the damper lever in the opposite direction of the duct.
 If you want to open the damper, you will need to make sure it is running in line with the flex duct.
-You can also adjust the air duct damper so it is partially open.
+You can also adjust the damper of the furnace or air conditioner so it is partially open.

 Information about air duct cleaning services near me can be found here